In this article

 No matter what type of mouthwash your dentist recommends, following their directions and the prescription label is essential.

-Using an oral mouthwash does not replace the need for daily flossing and twice-daily brushing.
+Oral mouthwash does not replace the need for daily flossing and brushing twice a day.

 In this article